local_shipping Car Shipping checklist_rtl My Cars volunteer_activism Services question_mark FAQ conciergeContact Us

 • Find Car Title

-• If you have policy with physical damage/subrogation - file to your insurance (easy)
+• If you have policy covering car during transportation - file to your insurance (easy)

-• No physical damage on your car insurance - file to carrier's insurance (hard)
+• Your insurance does not cover car during transportation - file to carrier's insurance (hard)

 Accident and Loss - Payee Priority